doocs/leetcode/solution/2100-2199/2114.Maximum Number of Words Found in Sentences/README_EN.md

 <strong>Output:</strong> 6
 <strong>Explanation:</strong>
 - The first sentence, &quot;alice and bob love leetcode&quot;, has 5 words in total.
-- The second sentence, i think so too&quot;, has 4 words in total.
+- The second sentence, &quot;i think so too&quot;, has 4 words in total.
 - The third sentence, &quot;this is great thanks very much&quot;, has 6 words in total.
 Thus, the maximum number of words in a single sentence comes from the third sentence, which has 6 words.
 </pre>